KerryAM-R/ggVolcanoR/README.md

 ## Table with links
 Based on the labelling option selected the table will show the following:

-no labels - all imported gene IDs
+No labels - all imported gene IDs

-range of genes - top 1-x dysregulated genes
+Range of genes - top 1-x dysregulated genes

-own list - user defined list of genes
+Own list - user defined list of genes

 ![](IMAGES/5.Table_links.png)

 The table includes links to several databases:
 - GeneCards